 Children already identified as having special needs may be admitted to Playgroup after consultation with parents/carers and relevant professionals.
 Such a partnership allows us to meet their specific needs.
 If one-to-one support is required Playgroup is committed to seeking funding to employ a suitable person.

 Playgroup is registered with OFSTED who ensure we are working in accordance with the Statutory Framework for the Early Years Foundation Stage.
-We are delighted that in our most recent inspection report we achieved an outstanding result.
+We are delighted that in our most recent inspection report we achieved a good result.
 The full report can be viewed online at www.ofsted.gov.uk or you may request a copy from Playgroup.

 We also are a member of the Pre-school Learning Alliance (PLA) and work with the Early Years and Childcare Service as well as other professionals such as health visitors and speech therapists.